antmillar/latentSDF/README.md

 Open this address in a browser to load the application.
 The application is optimised to firefox, but should work in other browsers though the layout might not be optimal.

 Notes:

 conda may need to be manually added to your PATH if a conda not a recognized command error is returned.

+Pre-prepared model zips can be found in /static/models/torch.
+The upload model button should target this directory by default.